SamCH93/ppReplication/README.md

 this should output the file `ppreplication.pdf` in the paper directory.
 The Docker approach takes a bit longer but reruns our analyses in a Docker container which encapsulates the computational environment (R and R package versions) that was used in the original analysis.
-The only way this approach could become irreproducible is when the [rocker/verse](https://hub.docker.com/r/rocker/verse) base image becomes unavailable and/or the MRAN snapshot of CRAN becomes unavailable.